AstraZeneca-NGS/VarDictJava/Readme.md

 * Score - not used by VarDict
 * Strand - not used by VarDict
 * Start position – VarDict starts outputting variants from this position
-* End position –VarDict ends outputting variants from this position
+* End position – VarDict ends outputting variants from this position

 The 4-column file format involves the following data:
 * Chromosome name